"Creativity is now as important in education as literacy"- Sir Ken Robinson

 Secondary Visual Arts Endorsement (Retiring)

 Utah State Board of Education Educator Licensing

-The Utah State Board of Education is changing from OnTrack Professional Learning Center to MIDAS Professional Learning Center.
-The system will be used statewide to manage, track, and report teacher development.
+The Utah State Board of Education (USBE) uses the Massively Integrated Data Analytics System (MIDAS) system statewide to manage, track, and report teacher development.

 One license point is awarded for each clock hour of participation.
 No credit cost to educator.
 Educators will need to defend the applicability of the activity to their professional responsibilities.

 Eighteen license points = One semester hour credit.
 No credit cost to educator.
 Providers of the in-service credit need to get the activity pre-approved to determine if it meets the standards, which include support of the core curriculum.

 Professional development events may offer University/College credit and the participant will be required to pay that institutions recording fee to receive the credit.

 Recommended Instructional Materials System (RIMS)

 Curricular and Instructional Resources for Fine and Performing Arts